 How to get to Pristina

-Plane, train, and auto-mobile!
-Pristina is well connected to neighbouring countries, and also has an international airport with flights to many European cities.
+You can travel into Pristina by either plane, train, or auto-mobile!
+Pristina is well connected to its neighbouring countries, and also has an international airport with flights to many European cities.

 Where to Stay in Pristina